oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 ```text
 $ kubectl create namespace sample-weblogic-operator-ns
 ```
-Access the operator Helm chart using this format: `helm repo add <helm-repo-name> <helm-repo-url>`.
+Access the operator Helm chart using this format: `helm repo add <helm-chart-repo-name> <helm-chart-repo-url>`.
-Each version of the Helm chart defaults to using an image from the matching version.
+Each version of the Helm chart defaults to using an operator image from the matching version.
 ```text
 $ helm repo add weblogic-operator https://oracle.github.io/weblogic-kubernetes-operator/charts --force-update
 ```
-- To get information about the operator Helm chart, use the `helm show` command.
-For example, using `helm show` with an operator Helm chart where the repository is named `weblogic-operator`:
+- To get information about the operator Helm chart, use the `helm show` command with this format: `helm show <helm-chart-repo-name>/weblogic-operator`.
+  For example, with an operator Helm chart where the repository is named `weblogic-operator`:

   ```text
   $ helm show chart weblogic-operator/weblogic-operator